andrewhwaller/jesus-law-session-3/slides.md

 # Leviticus 10:8--11
 “And the <sc>Lord</sc> spoke to Aaron saying...
 ‘You shall distinguish between the holy and the profane, and between the impure and the pure, and you shall teach the people of Israel all the statutes that the <sc>Lord</sc> spoke to them through Moses.’”

+# Leviticus 15:31
+“\[The <sc>Lord</sc> spoke to Moses and Aaron, saying,\] ‘Thus shall you keep the people of Israel separate from their impurity, lest they die in their impurity by defiling my tabernacle that is in their midst.’”

 <!--
 * Lev 10 describes a fundamental duty of the priests: to distinguish and to teach.
 * The priests are responsible for maintaining boundaries around the presence of the Lord and around the people and the land.